Cyriaque Lamar

 On her third day outside, Tippi saw a shark.

-“Uh, my suit is stuck in self-cleaning mode,” said Xoz, all small.
+“My suit is stuck in self-cleaning mode,” mumbled Xoz.

-“Look, I’m wearing vintage, and I need to fire off a hard reboot before we can get out here.”
+“It’s vintage!
+I need to fire off a hard reboot before I can move!”

 But so did the shark.